HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 ---
 title: XXE Exploitation Knowledge Base
+excerpt: |
-excerpt: This is not a payload list.
-This is a deep-dive into how XXE works internally.
+  This is not a payload list.
+This is a deep-dive into how XXE works internally, with the goal of:
-summary: |
-  This article covers the XXE exploitation model focusing in the following goals:

   - Building a mental model of XML parsing
   - Understanding why payloads work (not just using them)
   - Covering both fundamentals (for juniors) and advanced techniques (for experienced testers)